 - Strain the water kefir grains out, and flavour the water kefir for the second fermentation (see below).

 - Store the finished water kefir in a sealed bottle in the the fridge.
 It should become fizzy within a few days.
 If you want it to fizz faster, then leave it out on the counter overnight.

--Second fermentation is when you take the fermented water kefir liquid and allow it to continue fermenting without the grains to build up carbonation.
-This is the best time to flavour your water kefir.
+- Second fermentation is when you take the fermented water kefir liquid and allow it to continue fermenting without the grains to build up carbonation.
+This is the best time to flavour your beverage.

--To prevent contamination of your water kefir grains, keep everything clean and follow the Basic Rules for Fermentation.
+- To prevent contamination, keep everything clean and follow the Basic Rules for Fermentation.